SamuelLabrador/CitrusHack2019/README.md

 	1. auth
 	2. core
 	3. database
 	4. ml_vision
+	5. path_provider

 ### Concept
 Take a picture of a food item.
 The item is then saved to a database.
+You can track what you've eat in the past.

 ### Features
 * User Authentication